 There is a story behind every number — data visualization brings such stories to life.
 Data visualization has grown over the years, and more data points have been brought into the mix.
 In the past, analysts were content with measuring data sets with one or two variables.
 But what if there are multiple variables, and every one of these is important?
 Well, that’s where line graphs come into play.
 And making line graphs is not as difficult as advertised.

 Years ago, data visualization was pretty much simple.
 Analysts get to check the relationship (or correlation) between variables using visuals.
 Nowadays, there are lots of twists in the marketplace, and you get to see multiple variables in a single data set.
-To cater to these new changes, more innovative ways of measuring data were introduced — and line graphs were one of such ways.
+To cater to these new changes, more innovative ways of measuring data were introduced – and making line graphs were one of such ways.

 Line graphs don’t just show the relationship between variables, but it’s a reliable tool that showcases how one or more variables changes over time.
 It shows the progression of a variable over a period.